Faheem506pk/stitch-smart-admin-panel/README.md

 ## Overview

-StitchSmart is a comprehensive tailor shop management system designed to streamline operations for tailoring businesses.
+StitchSmart is a comprehensive tailor shop management system designed to streamline operations for tailoring businesses in Pakistan.
 The application helps manage customers, orders, measurements, employees, and payments in one integrated platform.

 ## Features